 However, General Drummond, who was just arriving with reinforcements from York, ordered Riall to return to Lundy's Lane.
 Drummond ordered the British cannons to be placed on a slope by the church and deployed his forces for battle.
 The Glengarry was on the right, the 89th, some members of the Royal Scots and a company of the 41st regiment comprised the centre on the slope behind the guns, and the Incorporated Militia and a company of the 8th made up the left.
-Although Brigadier-General Scott realized that his men were outnumbered, his Brigade could not retreat without making itself vulnerable to an attack from the British, and thus, at 6:00 pm on July 25, 1814, with the British army barely assembled, Scott attacked the centre and left parts of the British formation.
-The centre was able to repulse all attacks, but the 25th Infantry, led by Major Thomas Jessup, circled through the woods east of Portage Road, outflanking the left section of the British troops, in this operation, General Riall, who had been seriously wounded, was also captured by the Twenty-Fifth.
+Although Brigadier-General Scott realized that his men were outnumbered, his Brigade could not retreat without making itself vulnerable to an attack from the British, and thus, at 6:00 pm on July 25, 1814, with the British army barely assembled, Scott attacked the centre and left portions of the British formation.
+The centre was able to repulse all attacks, but the Twenty-Fifth Infantry, led by Major Thomas Jessup, circled through the woods east of Portage Road, outflanking the left section of the British troops.
+In this operation General Riall, who had been seriously wounded, was captured by the Twenty-Fifth.
 In spite of these small victories the Americans gained no strategic advantage, and the British were able to hold their ground.

-Eleazer Wheelock Ripley realized that the key to success or failure at Lundy's Lane would depend on possession of the guns on the slope, and therefore sent Colonel James Miller and the Twenty-First Infantry to take them.
+Eleazer Wheelock Ripley realized that the key to success or failure at Lundy's Lane would depend on possession of the cannon on the slope, and therefore sent Colonel James Miller and the Twenty-First Infantry to take them.
 Protected by the dark, they succeeded in getting close enough to the British soldiers guarding the guns to attack them with bayonets.
 During this attempt, every British soldier defending the guns was killed, and soon all of the high ground had fallen to the Americans.
 However, the Battle continued for several more hours, during which time Drummond and his weary troops repeatedly charged the equally exhausted American soldiers, with little change in position.
 Around midnight, Brown realized that if the British did not give up soon, his men, exhausted and in need of ammunition, would not be able to hold the ground which they had won.
 Although seriously wounded, Drummond rallied his troops for one last charge around midnight, and succeeded in regaining possession of the guns on the slope.
 General Brown ordered a retreat; the British soldiers did not pursue them and were so tired that they lay down and went to sleep, right on the battlefield.

 General Brown, and Brigadiers-General Scott and Porter had all been injured in the battle, and so Brigadier-General Ripley assumed command of the American forces.
 The morning after the battle, Ripley and his soldiers returned to reoccupy Lundy's Lane.
 However, when Ripley saw that the British had received fresh reinforcements and had positioned themselves nearly a kilometre in advance of the battlefield he ordered a retreat to Fort Erie.
 In a hasty and disorderly manner, the American soldiers abandoned their camp, dumped equipment and provisions into the River, burned Street's Bridgewater Mill, and destroyed the bridge at Chippawa.
 Thus, although there was no clear winner at the Battle of Lundy's Lane, the British did not lose any ground in the attack and succeeded in forcing an American retreat.
 Also, though Americans often claim victory at this battle, the destructive actions of the retreating American soldiers were much more reminiscent of a defeated rather than a victorious force.